fignet2025/fignet2025.github.io/content/0-submit.md

 title: Submissions
 nav: true
 ---
-### What and How to Submit
-HyperSCI accepts several types of submissions for review, including:

-- *Full papers* (max 8 pages)
-- *Short papers* (max 5 pages)
-- *Extended Abstract* (max 2 pages)
+### Call for Abstracts
+Fignet accepts abstracts related to:
+- new empirical work
+- recently published papers
+- under review (e.g. arXiv preprints)
+- works in progress

 ### Submission Guidelines
-Authors are invited to submit original research papers which have not been published elsewhere and which are not currently under consideration for another journal, conference, or workshop.
-Extended abstracts may present work that can be already published, in preparation for publication elsewhere, or ongoing research.

-Paper submissions (full, short, and abstract) must use the [IEEE 2-column template](https://www.ieee.org/conferences/publishing/templates.html), including bibliography and appendices.
-Submissions should include the title, author(s), affiliation(s), e-mail address(es), tel/fax numbers, abstract, and postal address(es) on the first page.
+We accept submissions of at most three pages (including references and images), in PDF format.
+Submissions should include the title, author(s), affiliation(s), and e-mail address(es) on the first page.

-The review process follows the guidelines of the [main conference](https://asonam.cpsc.ucalgary.ca/2024/CFP.php).
-At least two reviewers will evaluate submissions on the basis of relevance, technical quality, potential impact, and clarity.
-To submit a paper, please use the following web portal.
+Accepted works will be selected by the program committee according to adherence to the workshop theme, clarity and scientific quality.

+Presenters of accepted contributions must register for NetSci2025.
+Note that NetSci enforces a mutual exclusivity policy, meaning works cannot be submitted both to the main conference and this satellite.

+Please send your contribution via EasyChair below.

-{% include button.html text="Submit via EasyChair" link="https://easychair.org/conferences/?conf=hypersci2024" color="danger" %}
+{% include button.html text="Submit via EasyChair" link="https://easychair.org/conferences/?conf=fignet2025" color="danger" %}

-### Publication
-All accepted workshop papers will be published in the dedicated proceedings offered by CEUR Workshop Proceedings.

-HyperSCI Co-Chairs are also open to the possibility of publishing a **special issue of a journal** for the best papers of the workshop.